bellisk/CalibreFanFicManagement/README.md

 # CalibreFanFicManagement
 A commandline utility to fill my own needs for managing fanfic on Calibre.

-Currently, there is one script, `fanficdownload.py`, which is adapted from [AutomatedFanFic](https://github.com/MrTyton/AutomatedFanfic).
+Currently, there is one command, `download`, which is adapted from [AutomatedFanFic](https://github.com/MrTyton/AutomatedFanfic).
 It will scrape bookmarks from a user's AO3 account, download the works as epub files and add them to a calibre library.